yu-jeffy/OPSEC-Compliance-Analyzer/README.md

 3. Paste your document into the input field.
 4. Submit for analysis.
 5. Review the output for potential risks and suggestions for revision.

-## Example
-Input and response examples are provided to illustrate the tool's capabilities in identifying potential OPSEC risks and offering corrective feedback.

-## Development
-This section outlines the prompt development process and the AI's training on OPSEC protocols, based on official United States Air Force guidelines.

-## Analysis Workflow
-A detailed description of the analysis workflow, from input submission to the vector search analysis and the resulting alert system for potential OPSEC risks.

-## Potential Impact
-The integration of this tool could significantly increase efficiency in operational planning and enhance security protocols across military operations worldwide.

-## Contributing
-Guidelines for contributing to the project for developers interested in enhancing the tool or collaborating on its development.

-## License
-Details of the license governing the use and distribution of the tool.

-## Acknowledgments
-Recognition of individuals or organizations that contributed to the development and success of the project.

-## Contact
-Information for users to seek support or ask questions regarding the tool.